distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 Collects data from the registered tools while running a user-specified action.
 This can be a specific synthetic benchmark workload, a real workload, or simply a delay to measure system activity.

-Here are the steps involved

-- Invoking `pbench-user-benchmark` with your workload generator as an argument: that will start the collection tools on all the hosts
+Invoking pbench-user-benchmark with a workload generator as an argument will perform the following steps:

+- start the collection tools on all the hosts
+- execute the workload generator
-- Next, it will run your workload generator; when that finishes, it will stop the collection tools on all the hosts
+- stop the collection tools on all the hosts
-- Finally, the postprocessing phase will gather the data from all the remote hosts and generates `result.txt` file by running the postprocessing tools on everything
+- gather the data from all the remote hosts and generates a result.txt file by running the tools' post-processing on the collected data

 `<command-to-run>`
 A script, executable, or shell command to run while gathering tool data.
-Use `--` to stop processing of `pbench-user-benchmark` options if your command includes options, like `pbench-user-benchmark --config string -- fio --bs 16k`.
+Use `--` to stop processing of `pbench-user-benchmark` options if your command includes options, like
+> `pbench-user-benchmark --config string -- fio --bs 16k`

 **OPTIONS**
 `-C`, `--config` PATH
 Path to the Pbench Agent configuration file.
 This option is required if not provided by the `_PBENCH_AGENT_CONFIG` environment variable.

 `--tool-group` STR
-The tool group to use for the list of tools
+The tool group to use for data collection.

 `--iteration-list` STR
 A file containing a list of iterations to run for the provided script;
 the file should contain one iteration per line.
-With a leading `#` (hash) character used for comments and blank lines are ignored.
+With a leading hash (`#`) character used for comments and blank lines are ignored.
-Each iteration line should use alpha-numeric characters before the first space to name the iteration, with the rest of the line provided as arguments to the script;
+Each iteration line should use alpha-numeric characters before the first space to name the iteration, with the rest of the line provided as arguments to the script.
 _NOTE: --iteration-list is not compatible with --use-tool-triggers_

 `--sysinfo` STR[,STR...]
-comma-separated values of system information to be collected; available: `default` `none` `all` `ara` `block` `insights` `kernel_config` `libvirt` `security_mitigations` `sos` `stockpile` `topology`
+comma-separated values of system information to be collected; available: `default`,`none`,`all`,`ara`,`block`,`insights`,`kernel_config`,`libvirt`,`security_mitigations`,`sos`,`stockpile`,`topology`

 `--pbench-pre` STR
-Path to the script which will be executed before tools are started
+Path to the script which will be executed before tools are started.
 _NOTE: --pbench-pre is not compatible with --use-tool-triggers_

 `--pbench-post` STR